roddoart/gMUXBypass/README.md

 - Pressing several time or keeping your finger on the button will allow to cycle through all the settings.
 When Max brightness mode is reached, the loop restart at lower brightness.

 ## Hardware modification
-The design requires 1 wire to be soldered, to connect :
+The design requires 1 wire to be soldered (easier than the PCH soldering), to connect :
 - The GMUX_PL6A free input of the Lattice FPGA.
 It is available on R9647 (nostuff).
 You will also see that a testpoint exist close to the Lattice.
 - The SMC_BIL_BUTTON_L signal, available on C6954.

 Both connections are on the same side of the board and the wire is pretty straight.
 Note that these indications are for a 15 inch MBP motherboard.
 But with signal names you will be able to find-out the proper connection on another model.